RandomStudio/random-studio/src/pages/projects/interactive-lookbook-for-fred-perry-x-raf-simons-2.md

       url: >-
         https://player.vimeo.com/external/398004212.hd.mp4?s=00b78ca74a165fcbb04ed4c46cd70749b90c3538&profile_id=174
   - caption: >-
-      Here, instead of moving through time and space, you can jump from gaze to gaze, travelling through the space to piece together fragments of the story via a multiplicity of perspectives.
-Inspired by Gavin Watson’s iconic imagery, which remains at the heart of the collection – this time in colour – each viewpoint offers a fresh take on the scene.
-Staging, deconstructing and re-recording, the immersive environment plays on photography’s ability to direct and frame our attention.
+      Continuing our exploration of 360 storytelling, the lookbook follows on from our previous collaborations.
+Last season's house party is still in full swing, but we've shifted backstage to join the models and photographers at work on set.
+Here, instead of moving through time and space in a linear way, everything is compressed into a single moment.
+Time and space collapse into one giant scene, with multiple stories unfolding within it.
+Viewers can travel through the space through different individuals, becoming part of the scene.
     marginLeft: 0
     marginTop: 12
     ratio: 0